piperfw/klgroups/README.md

 Shared files and documentation for the Keeling/Lovett groups

 ## computing
-computing documentation and useful notes
+Computing documentation and useful notes
 - cirrus/
     - cirrus_guide.pdf - guide to using the Cirrus HPC (EPCC)
     - monitor-memory.sh - script to monitor memory of a Cirrus job